-In the age of global warming, what makes someone open a ski center in a remote part of the Catskills?
+With the future of winter in doubt, what makes someone open a ski center in a remote part of the Catskills?

 “Insanity, I guess,” said Bearpen Sports Center owner Howard Rennell.
 “Kind of a childhood dream.
 I fell in love with the mountain, as well.
 It’s been a long, arduous process.”